RRIOPEL18/portfolio/_dorsia-club/2dorsia-logo.md

 ![](/images/dorsia-logo-1.png)

 <p class="push-0">
-The geometric imagery chosen to illustrate this company is meant to exude a collective ideology.
-It slightly resembles a flower, and each petal connecting harmoniously just as in nature is a depiction of this philosophy.
-Our ideas and words are intended to educate and inspire, to bring our society together in a way that has not previously been done.
+The geometric imagery used for Dorsia demonstrates our collective ideology.
+Slightly resembling a flower, each petal connects harmoniously just as in nature.
+Our ideas and words are intended to educate and inspire, this logo is us working together.
 </p>